Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Salt & pepper

 That is it!
 Now you can add more vegetables as you like.
-Also, you can add a splash of wine, a bay leaf and balsamic vinegar if you want to make it extra special.
-I didn’t and it was lovely still!
+Also, you can add a splash of red wine, a bay leaf and balsamic vinegar if you want to make it extra special.
+I often skip this and still find this casserole is delicious!

 Extra for slow cooker beef casserole – dumplings

 100g plain flour